+Table of Contents

 INTRODUCTION

 Swinburne University (SU) intends to make its newly implemented student management information system, called Campus Nexus Student System, fully compliant to Goods and Services Tax (GST) requirements.
 To this end, SU engaged the services of Salihin IT Curation Sdn Bhd (SALIHIN) (formerly known as Salihin GST Services Sdn Bhd) to assess the system and propose recommendations for GST compliance.

 The objectives of this report are to provide the results of the assessment and recommendations for GST compliance in accordance with the GST Act 2014, GST Regulations and Guide on Accounting Software Enhancement towards GST Compliance revised as at 02 March 2017.
 It details the description of the GST components, interface enhancements and explains new functionalities and capabilities of the system.